babylonchain/finality-provider/docs/finality-provider.md

 RpcListener = 127.0.0.1:12581

 [babylon]
-# Name of the key to sign transactions with
+# Name of the key of the finality provider to sign transactions with
-Key = <finality-provider-key-name>
+Key = <finality-provider-key-name-signer>

 # Chain id of the chain to connect to
 # Please verify the `ChainID` from the Babylon RPC node https://rpc.testnet3.babylonchain.io/status